 Central cooperation partners

-- The Aachen-Maastricht Institute for Biobased Materials (AMIBM) in Maastricht (NL) collaborates intensively with ITA in the field of biobased fibrous materials and textiles.
+- The Aachen-Maastricht Institute for Biobased Materials, short AMIBM in Maastricht (NL) collaborates intensively with ITA in the field of biobased fibrous materials and textiles.

 - A key partner in research, testing and certification of floor and wall systems and other construction products at the location Aachen is the TFI - Institut für Bodensysteme an der RWTH Aachen e.V.

-- The research area medical textiles at the ITA cooperates closely within experimental validation and preclinical testing of medical devices with the research group BioTex – Biohybrid & Medical Textiles at the Institute of Applied Medical Engineering (AME) headed by Prof. Dr Stefan Jockenhövel
+- The research area medical textiles at the ITA cooperates closely within experimental validation and preclinical testing of medical devices with the research group BioTex – Biohybrid & Medical Textiles at the Institute of Applied Medical Engineering, short AME headed by Professor Dr Stefan Jockenhövel